rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 use the open source Heat Python client developed by the OpenStack community.
 The Python Heat Client is compatible with Rackspace's Cloud Orchestration Service.
-You can find instructions for obtaining and installing the command-line client can be found in the Cloud Orchestration [Getting Started Guide](https://developer.rackspace.com/docs/cloud-orchestration/v1/developer-guide/#document-getting-started).
+You can find instructions for obtaining and installing the command-line client can be found in the Cloud Orchestration [Getting Started Guide](https://developer.rackspace.com/docs/cloud-orchestration/v1/#document-getting-started).

 The Heat Python client provides command-line access to Cloud Orchestration API operations.
 We recommend that you use this client to run simple commands that make API calls.
-You can specify a ``--debug`` parameter on any command to show the underlying API request for the command.
+You can specify a `--debug` parameter on any command to show the underlying API request for the command.
 Using this parameter is a good way to become familiar with the API requests.

 #### Can I access the Cloud Orchestration service through the Cloud Control Panel?

 Yes.
-Log in to the [Cloud Control Panel](http://mycloud.rackspace.com) and click on the **Orchestration** tab.
+Log in to the [Cloud Control Panel](http://mycloud.rackspace.com) and click the **Orchestration** tab.

 #### Is Cloud Orchestration a Platform as a Service (PaaS)?